TokenIndustrialAverage/TIA-Explorer/README.md

 # TIA-Explorer
 ### Lightweight explorer for ERC20 Based Ethereum tokens

-TIA-Exporter is an explorer built with NodeJS, Express and Parity.
+TIA-Explorer is an explorer built with NodeJS, Express and Parity.
 It does not require an external database and retrieves all information on the fly from a backend Ethereum node.

 A demo instance connected to the Golem Network Token is available at [gnt.etherchain.org](http://gnt.etherchain.org).